pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 by FD is nearly twice that of surface area.
 Further, for the LCO2 groups, none of the variance in growth rates is explained by either of the morphometrics, which is in contrast to the HCO2 groups where surface area and FD explain 25% and 47% of the variance, respectively.
+This brings the hypothesis that surface complexity “only matters” for OA resistance and not for increased growth rates under ambient conditions.
+I’ll explore more on this below.

 We cannot separate SA and FD from each other completely.
-Since FD describes how surface area fills space at different scales, it makes sense that as FD increases, SA will increase as well.
-Not in a perfect 1:1 relationship, but a general trend.
+Since FD describes how surface area fills space at different scales, it makes sense that as FD increases, SA could increase as well.
+Not necessarily (see Fig 1 for instance, they all have the same SA if the lines were extended to a plane) and not in a linear relationship, since they are describing two different aspects of the geometry.
+Nevertheless, SA and FD are intertwined.
 This data, therefore, demonstrates that resistance to OA (maintained growth rates) is driven more by fractal dimensions (measurement of surface complexity) than by total surface area.
 Further, since SA standardized growth rates still increased as surface area increased, it is likely that growth rates do not scale linearly with SA.

 # What does this all mean?